DavidFRodgers/firstboot/README.md

 ### Setup Client Template

 Install Debian to a virtual machine.
 Configure the system to your liking.
 I reccomend not creating a regular user and enabling root.
-Firstboot will create a priviledged user, and allow for disabling root.
+Firstboot will create a priviledged user, and allow for disabling root later.

 Create SSH Key, default options will be fine